 Whales are now so comfortable, used to and interact with the local whale watching boats that many of the whale watching operators offer a guarantee of seeing the whales or a full refund.

-The boat is comfortable with whale viewing on all three levels.
-There is nowhere on the boat that is off limits including the wheelhouse.
+The boat is comfortable with whale viewing on all three levels and there is nowhere on the boat that is off limits including the wheelhouse.
 The wonderful crew; Louis, Billy and Ivan are very helpful and go out their way to make sure everyone is comfortable.
 Morning tea of homemade profiteroles and freshly baked scones with cream and jam are served.
 The crew walk around the boat with plates of delicious food making sure everyone is full and satisfied!
-Not only this they walk around with sunscreen making sure no one is too sunburnt!
+Not only this, they walk around with sunscreen making sure no one is too sunburnt!

 Not long in Platypus Bay we see our first whales!
 In the distance, we see the blows which are like a thick mist and how the whales exhale air.
 Once we get closer the engine on the boat is shut down.
 There are strict rules for boat operators and they are mindful of approaching the whales in a gentle way.